AOEpeople/techradar/radar/2021-01-01/pulumi.md

 ---

-[Pulumi](https://www.pulumi.com/) is a tool in the infrastructure-as-code space that is quite similiar to [Terraform](https://www.terraform.io/) in that it also provide a declarative way to provision cloud infrastructure and services.
+[Pulumi](https://www.pulumi.com/) is a tool in the infrastructure-as-code space that is quite similar to [Terraform](https://www.terraform.io/) in that it also provide a declarative way to provision cloud infrastructure and services.
 What makes it interesting is that all configuration is done in one of currently 4 supported general-purpose languages/runtimes: